CrickDataChallenge/website/index.md

 [Get in touch](mailto:challenge-data@crick.ac.uk) if you would like to ask any questions about the event or would like to discuss ideas for projects.

 - Registration for Crick scientists is [available on the Crick intranet](https://intranet.crick.ac.uk/webform/crick-data-challenge-sign-form-2023) (Crick IT account required).
 External participants can register their interest to participate at [this link](https://forms.office.com/r/CHFWM2FB1q).
+We can only host a limited number of external participants therefore applicants will be selected on a first come first served basis.

 #### How does it work?